EV Company News For The Month Of March 2020

 Of note 64% of all global electric car sales in February 2020 were 100% battery electric vehicles [BEVs], the balance being hybrids.

-China electric car sales were 15,000 in February 2020, down 65% on February 2019 due to the coronavirus lockdown.
+China's electric car sales were 15,000 in February 2020, down 65% in February 2019 due to the coronavirus lockdown.
 Conventional car sales were down 82%.
 Electric car market share in China for February actually rose to 6.6%, and 3.7% YTD.

 Subsidies in China were reduced by 20% in 2017 and were reduced again on June 25, 2019.
 On March 31, 2020 China extended the subsidies for 2 years.
-The China's Zero Emission Vehicle credit system (NEV credit scheme) in 2020 required 12 points of credits from new energy vehicles [NEVs].
+China's Zero Emission Vehicle credit system (NEV credit scheme) in 2020 required 12 points of credits from new energy vehicles [NEVs].
 It is currently under consideration to be increased (14 in 2021, 16 in 2022 and 18 in 2023).
 A December 2019 report from Reuters stated: "China wants new energy vehicle sales in 2025 to be 25% of all car sales."

 US electric car sales were not reported by EV Sales in February 2020 as it appears many ICE brands don't want to publish their EV sales numbers.